 And I like how Peter Drucker sums it up – “The aim of marketing is to make selling superfluous.”

-Have you seen or read what Apple did before the iPhone was literally held by any of their customers?
-Apple was intentional on building momentum around the iPhone even before it was seen or held by any consumer.
+Have you seen or read what Apple did before the iPhone was literally held by any of its customers?
+Apple was intentional in building momentum around the iPhone even before it was seen or held by any consumer.

 The line did not go from New York to Minnesota.
 I only exaggerated to make a point.